VictorrCano/library_app/README.md

 # Library App

-This is my Project 1: Books for the course Web Programming with Python and JavaScript.
+This my is a Library web application.

 application.py is where the flask app is written